 Get a feel of what the Teamhood Kanban board can do!
 Open a full-screen read-only Kanban board to get closer to the real experience!

 Kanban board example with process tracking

 Once all your tasks are visually sorted, you will most likely want some more clarity on their priorities and stages of completion.
 Here, additional sections of the Kanban board come into play.
 The backlog is enhanced with priority columns, holding tasks that are more important and should be completed first.
 And the In progress section is divided into clear process steps tasks must go through.
 For example, design- manufacturing – testing – shipped.

 This Kanban board example is the most common base teams use to set up their process as it is easy to start with and improve on once you begin working.

 For those running more complicated projects, just identifying all the process steps may not be enough to have clarity on the process.
 Here is where Advanced Kanban boards come into play.
 They add one more element to the In progress section and allow each process column to have a secondary workflow of their own.

-In this case, each column can have a completely separate workflow to track subtasks and to get more accuracy on the progress and stage of the task.
-It is especially useful for stages like Design or Testing where several iterations of back and forth are required before a team can move forward.
+In the Kanban board example above the Design phase has a completely separate workflow to track subtasks and to get more accuracy on progress.
+Such an addition is especially useful for stages like Design or Testing where several iterations of back and forth are required before a team can move forward.
 With an advanced Kanban process, you can see both – the big picture and the important details.